 - Folding bead: Thanks to the folding bead, the tire’s weight is on the lighter end of the spectrum.
 This also means that Minion DHF can be stored and moved around easily.

 - The treads are not long-lasting.

 Maxxis DHF is basically setting the standard for a lot of tires that are produced for mountain biking.
 No matter the type of mountain biking you are using the DHF for, Maxxis has made a version of DHF available to suit your style.
-When paired with a DHR or another DHF the tire combo the predictability, stability, and grip cannot be beaten.
-The tire has center lugs that are easy to roll.
+When paired with a DHR or another DHF, the tire combo offers predictability, stability, and grip that cannot be beaten.
+Testing the 26 x 2.3 version of Maxxis DHF, we immediately took notice that the tire has center lugs that are easy rolling.
 This coupled with the similar shoulder knobs to make the tire quick and dialed on the rims.
 We were able to pick up speed much more efficiently with the center lugs running a little long.
 They dug in deep during braking and pedaling, allowing more control over steering and speed.
 Even on flat terrains, the shoulder knobs provided enough grip thanks to their alternate shape patterns.
 Cornering with the DHF was slightly predictable, while the weight was relatively low.
 Even on terrains that were wet and slippery – DHF provided excellent grip always.
 An advantage here was we could use more tire pressure when DHF is mounted at the front, and this included surfaces like pavement too.
-We were rather impressed at how mud was cleaned and shed from the tread knobs.
+We were rather impressed at how mud was cleaned and shed from the thread knobs.

 Maxxis Minion DHF MTB Tire

 2. Maxxis Minion DHR II: Enhances braking, cornering, and accelerating ability; meaty tread for aggressive riding